Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ![](_attachments/QAT.svg)

+Inserting QDQ nodes in this manner is exactly equivalent to doing a quantized matrix multiply, such as the one illustrated in the [I8I32](#I8I32) section.

 We insert QDQ nodes for every quantized matmul in our network.
 Note that the above diagram represents I8I32 quantization.
 To prepare for I8I8, we insert an additional QDQ node after the matrix multiply to emulate the requantization step.

 The process is then relatively straightforward: we calibrate each QDQ node, and subsequently finetune the model parameters.
 However, there is a complication related to backpropagation: the quantization operation is non-differentiable.
 In practice, we simply ignore this issue by treating  the derivative of each QDQ node as the identity function.
 This assumption is referred to as the **Straight-Through Estimator**.[^fn3]